-Provide a platform for students to engage with global health issues through facilitating access to medical equipment and supplies for the purposes of donating them to the hospitals and developing communities our Project supports.
+Provide a platform for students to engage with global health issues through facilitating access to medical equipment and supplies for the purposes of donating them to the hospitals and developing communities that the Project supports;

-If you have organised an elective for 2015 and would like to be involved in the Medical Aid Project, please fill out and submit the form below:
+If you have organised an elective for 2019 and would like to apply for medical supplies and equipment, please fill in the form below!